abendigo/abendigo.github.io/_posts/2019-02-09-pwa-play-store.markdown

 comments: true
 ---

-Recently, I read an article, [Google Play Store now open for Progressive Web Apps][pwa-play-store].
-This got me very excited, as the number one argument I hear against Web Apps, is "People look for apps in the App Store".
+Recently, I read an article called [Google Play Store now open for Progressive Web Apps][pwa-play-store].
+This got me very excited, as the number one argument I hear against Web Apps is "People look for apps in the App Store".
 I decided to see how easy it is.
-I am writing this entry as I go through the steps, so hopefully I'll capture all the steps, pains, etc.
+I am writing this entry as I go through the exercise, so hopefully I'll capture all the steps, pains, etc.

 To keep things simple, I decided to start with the demo app mentioned in the article,